solvvaa/2024-2-level-ctlr/docs/public/faq.rst

 random amount of seconds in between requests.
 Experimenting with those settings should do the trick.

-I can successfully connect to my source via requests by running ``scrapper.py``, but connection cannot be established when running tests.
+I can successfully connect to my source via requests by running ``scraper.py``, but connection cannot be established when running tests.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case in scrapper.py you feed requests.get() any extra headers or
+In case in scraper.py you feed requests.get() any extra headers or
-cookies, or if you program your scrapper to wait for a certain time
+cookies, or if you program your scraper to wait for a certain time
 period in between the requests, you are also expected to modify requests
 in test files accordingly.
 In other words, test files perform the most
 basic type of requests with no extra settings, so if you need those